SteveKennyUK/around-the-grounds/README.md

 	- Each section will have a hero image to catch the user's attention and draw them into the page.
 This is consistent, predictable and learnable, thus helping to achieve a positive emotional response in the user.

+	- All images compressed to assist page loading times, using [TinyPNG](https://tinypng.com/).

 -  #### Wireframes